Tommy Edman Player Props: Cardinals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.77 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.79).

-- The Athletics surrender the fifth-most home runs in baseball (159 total, 1.3 per game).
+- Athletics pitchers combine to give up 160 total home runs at a rate of 1.3 per game (fifth-most in baseball).

+- Watkins makes his first start of the season for the Athletics.

 © 2023 Data Skrive.
 All rights reserved.